sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 When the result is a single ✗, it sometimes means the same as a single ✔, but often it is slightly worse.

-When a flip results in a single ✗, even when the move card says it has the same narrative effect as a single ✔, the GM should add a point to the *Bad Bank*.
+Any time a flip results in a single ✗ the GM should add a point to the *Bad Bank*.  -- even when the move card says it has the same narrative effect as a single ✔.

 Sometimes a card does not say how a ✗ should be interpreted.
 In that case, the GM gets to make a move, just like ✗✗.

 When the result is ✗✗, it is the GM's turn to make a move.
 The GM narrates